PikachuPenial/Titanmod/PATCHNOTES.md

 - Added the "sv_tm_player_custommovement" ConVar that can enable/disable wall running/jumping, sliding, and vaulting

+- Unlocked calling cards now appear at the top of calling card pages

 - Adjusted visibility of the exit button across menus

-- Adjusted various calling card art, names and descriptions
+- Adjusted various calling card art, unlock requirments, names and descriptions

 - Fixed "Dead Slides" when inputting a slide input within 200 miliseconds of a previous slide